remotelockbox/remotelockbox/README.md

 A web-server that controls an electronic lockbox.
 It is meant to be installed securely on an embedded computer inside the box.

-## Running
+## Installation

+### Setting up your system

+Set your time-zone by running `dpkg-reconfigure tzdata`.

 Install `python3` and `pip3`.
 On debian, raspbian, or ubuntu, run `apt install python3 python3-pip`.

-Then execute `pip3 install -r requirements.txt` to install libraries required by this program.
+Execute `pip3 install -r requirements.txt` to install libraries required by this program.
+If `pip3` cannot be found, it may be called something similar like `pip-3.5`.

+### Running the server

 Run the program by executing `./run`.